 In contrast, American guinea pigs can develop heat stroke or dehydration if their body gets too hot.

-If you plan on keeping your guinea pig in an outdoor hutch, I’d advise putting fencing around their enclosure to help protect them from animals like foxes and cats.
+If you plan on keeping your cavy in an outdoor guinea pig hutch, I’d advise putting fencing around their enclosure to help protect them from animals like foxes and cats.

 You’ll also want to place their cage in a quiet location, ideally away from loud noises.

 Indoor cages should also be positioned away from draughts, direct sunlight, vents, and heaters.
 It’s also worth using a lid or cover on your guinea pig’s cage if it doesn’t already have one.

 Not only will a cover help prevent your pet from escaping, but it will also keep them safe from any other animals in your home.

 Even though cavies are small animals, that doesn’t mean their cage should also be small.